Adreet21/Maze--Reinforcement-Learning/README.md

 After it reaches 100%, a maze map will automatically open in another window and visually show you the best path taken by the agent.

 ## Not functioning?
-If you run into difficulties or error in the code please feel free to reach out.<br>
+If you run into difficulties or errors in the code please feel free to reach out.<br>
 Email: contact@shahmeer.xyz